 All exhibitors must clearly identify their exhibit with signs and/or banners.
 Exhibit displays and signs must be on tables or attached to the backing board behind your table.
 Banners cannot be taped to walls.
 Signage should be legible, easily visible, and identify the organization or business.

 Exhibitors will not interfere with the safety, success, and effectiveness of Twin Cities Veg Fest.
 This includes, but is not limited to behavior, display materials, literature, venue equipment, or operations, unusual odors, noise level, or extending beyond exhibitor space and/or blockage of public passageways.

-All garbage and recycling must be placed in appropriate containers in accordance with the recycling guidelines.
 A $50 cleaning fee may be assessed to any exhibitors whose area is not left clean.

 Electricity is by pre-arrangement only.
 You must bring your own extension cords.

 Subletting exhibit space in part or in its entirety is not permitted.